Mimoun Mahi

-Mimoun Mahi (born 13 March 1994) is a professional footballer who plays as a winger for club De Graafschap.
-He formerly played for Sparta Rotterdam, Groningen, Zürich, Utrecht and Cambuur.
+Mimoun Mahi (born 13 March 1994) is a professional footballer who plays as a winger for Derde Divisie club Scheveningen.
+He formerly played for Sparta Rotterdam, Groningen, Zürich, Utrecht, Cambuur and De Graafschap.
 Born in the Netherlands, he represents Morocco at international level.

 Club career

 Sparta Rotterdam

 Mahi was born in The Hague and began his career as a footballer there with SC REMO, which he later left for HSV Escamp and then HV & CV Quick.
 In 2011, he moved to Sparta Rotterdam, where he was promoted to the first team a year later.
 He made his professional debut on 17 August 2012 in an away match against Den Bosch.
 In the 2–1 victory, he replaced Quenten Martinus late in the second half.
 He made 18 appearances that season, mostly as a substitute.
 On 16 May 2013, in the promotion playoffs, he scored his first goal for Sparta against Helmond Sport.

 During a friendly match with Jong Utrecht on 12 August 2013, he suffered a serious knee injury to his meniscus.
 He underwent surgery and was ruled out for six months.
 He made his comeback against Excelsior Maassluis in the KNVB Cup on 11 January 2014.
 In the 21 matches that followed, he scored six goals and provided three assists.
 He started the 2014–15 season with Sparta in the Eerste Divisie, while attracting interest from Eredivisie clubs.
 He ended his time at Sparta with seven goals and four assists in 41 matches.